juicetinliu/BEng-Project/README.md

   Install `ngspice` by entering `brew install ngspice` in Terminal.

   Check that it is installed by entering `ngspice` in Terminal.
-A text UI should come up
+A text UI should come up.

 ## Running:

+#### For MacOS
 Once `ngspice` is installed, run the application `v_.app` from within the folder.

 ## Controls: